k8s-for-greeks/gpmr/README.md

 ## Why Greek Pet Monster Race

 Well we needed to generate ALOT of data.
 We probably cannot generate enough.
-Timesequence and randmon data are great use cases for Cassandra.
+Timesequences and randmon data are great use cases for Cassandra.
 Kubernetes and Cassandra are both ancient greek words.
 We are geeks.
 [Ancient pets][4] are cool.

 Let's have a RACE!!